zooniverse/aggregation-for-caesar/Scripts.md

 Save Config Files:
   The directory to save the configuration files to

-  -o OUTPUT, --output OUTPUT
-                        The directory to save the configuration files to
+  -d DIR, --dir DIR     The directory to save the configuration files to
 ```

 ### Example: Penguin Watch